arbyste/jp-mining-note/docs/docs/images.md

 # Collapsed Images

-Any customly inserted images, including images inserted directly by Yomichan, will be converted to text which you have to hover over to reveal.
+By default, images in the Primary Definition are visible.
+It is possible to replace them with text that you need to hover over to reveal the image.
-Of course, this image can also be clicked on to zoom.
-See the video demo below to see exactly what happens.
+The video below shows how this works.

 ![type:video](assets/images/collapsed_images.mp4)

-## How to Disable Collapsed Images
+## How to Enable Collapsed Images

-There are three ways of disabling collapsed images.
+Collapsed images can be enabled in the {{ RTO_FILE }}:

+    ```json
+    "img-utils": {
+      "stylize-images-in-glossary": true,
+      // ...
+    }
+    ```

+## How to Expand Specific Images

+If you have enabled collapsed images, and want to expand a specific image, there are two ways to do this:

 1. Place your images in the `PrimaryDefinitionPicture` field, as shown in the [section below](images.md#the-primarydefinitionpicture-field).

-1. To disable this for only specific images,
+1. To expand a specific image,
     [edit the HTML](faq.md#how-do-i-edit-the-fields-raw-html){:target="_blank"}
     of the desired field, and add `data-do-not-convert="true"`.